• Skip to primary navigation

 Instructions

-• Wash peppers, then slice lengthwise in half through the middle and remove seeds.
-Place in a casserole dish with ¼ cups water.
-Cover and microwave 5 to 6 minutes, or until peppers are just getting soft.
-Check periodically for doneness.
+• Wash peppers, slice lengthwise in half, and remove seeds and membranes.
+Place pepper halves cut-side up in a microwave-safe casserole dish with ¼ cup water.
+Cover and microwave 5 to 6 minutes, or until peppers are just starting to soften.
+Carefully drain any excess water.

-• In the meantime, brown the ground beef in a large skillet over medium heat until cooked through.
-Add the taco seasoning and water and cook according to recipe or packet instructions.
+• While the peppers cook, brown the ground beef in a large skillet over medium heat until cooked through, breaking it up as it cooks.
+Drain excess grease if needed.
+Add taco seasoning and ¾ cup water to the skillet.
+Stir and simmer according to the recipe or packet directions, until the mixture thickens.

-• After the beef mixture is cooked, mix in sour cream, salsa, and 1 cup of cheddar cheese.
+• Remove skillet from heat.
+Stir in sour cream, salsa, and 1 cup of the shredded cheddar cheese until fully combined.

-• Bake peppers at 350 ° F for 20-30 minutes, or until peppers are heated through and cheese is melted.
-Serve with your favorite taco ingredients and a side of salsa.
-Enjoy!
+• Bake 20 to 30 minutes, or until peppers are soft, heated through, and the cheese is melted.
+Serve warm and top with your favorite taco toppings.

 Video